Rees Howells Intercessor

 Called to the Mission Field

 In December 1910, Rees Howells married and later he and his wife received a call to be missionaries.
 This would mean leaving their newly born son Samuel at home to obey this call.
 Samuel would grow up to become an intercessor and the story of his life of intercession is told in the book Samuel Rees Howells: A Life of Intercession.
-For Rees and his wife, they left Samuel in Britain, and after this long and hard death experience, they both left for Southern Africa.
+Rees and his wife, left Samuel safe in Britain, and after this long and hard death experience, they both left for Southern Africa.

 Rees Howells was touched deeply by the Welsh Revival, and when he and his wife arrived on the mission field at Rusitu, Gazaland, in the summer of 1915, the fellow missionaries knew they had come from the land where revival had been, and straightaway asked if they had brought the blessing with them!
 Rees Howells told them, that the source of all Revival is the Holy Ghost, and that He could do among them what He had done in Wales!